Dishes With Dad

 This Carolina gold barbecue sauce is a great choice for most of your favorite barbecue dishes.
 It's perfect when you want a sauce that's not overly sweet.

-Classic smoked meats like smoked pork butt and ribs are great coated with this yummy, tangy sauce.
+Smoked meats like smoked pork butt and ribs are great coated with this tangy sauce.
 Grilled chicken legs and smoked pork chops are also great choices.

-It's also good on grilled chicken sandwiches and is a perfect dipping sauce for chicken tenders too!
+It's also good on grilled chicken sandwiches and is a perfect dipping sauce for chicken tenders and smoked chicken wings, too!

 Is Carolina gold sauce spicy?